-If you have a case that may need a push to get reviewed by the government, give me a call and I can help you determine if filing a Mandamus lawsuit is the best solution for you.
+If you have a case that may need a push to get reviewed by the government, give me a call and I can help you determine if filing a Mandamus or administrative procedures act lawsuit is the best solution for you.

 Past results are not a guarantee of the results in future matters, and the outcome of a particular case or matter cannot be predicated upon a lawyer’s or our law firm’s past results.
 We do not make any guarantee, promise or other assurance that the same or similar results can be obtained in any matter we may undertake, and you should not assume that a similar result or outcome can be obtained by our law firm in your legal matter.
 The outcome of a particular matter depends on a variety of factors-including, among other things, the specific facts and circumstances of the matter, the applicable law and unanticipated events.